Moroccan Orange Cake

 For the citrus syrup

-Preheat the oven to 350˚F. Line the base, grease, and flour an 8 × 2-in round cake pan.
+- Preheat the oven to 350˚F. Line the base, grease, and flour an 8×2-inch round cake pan.